edwardtsbaum/Sparky/README.md

-# Ed - AI Orchestrating Agent
+# Agent Ed - AI Orchestrating Agent

 Ed is an intelligent orchestrating agent that routes tasks to specialized agents through standardized APIs.
 It uses LLM-powered decision-making to analyze user requests and delegate them to the appropriate tools/agents.